rpellumbi/ECE-3400-Team15/finaldesign/index.md

 # Final Robot

 The Final Robot design had the below main features.
-1. Radio Communication : For transmitting maze data to base station.
+**1. Radio Communication : For transmitting maze data to base station.
 2. Overall Design Aesthetics : For better Stability.
 3. Frequency analysis : For audio and collision avoidance.
 4. Modified DFT with path planning : for maze traversal.
-5. Object detection : For detecting colors and shape of objects.
+5. Object detection : For detecting colors and shape of objects.**